MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 2. Install the latest version of [Microsoft Edge Stable channel](https://www.microsoft.com/edge), version 87 or higher.
 To test the latest features, you can download the latest [Microsoft Edge Dev channel](https://www.microsoftedgeinsider.com/download), version 89 or higher.

    > [!IMPORTANT]
-   > Because a device level installation is required, only a non-Canary channel is supported.
+   > Because a device level installation is required, the Canary channel isn't supported.

 3. On the kiosk computer, open Windows Settings, and type "kiosk" in the search field.
 Select  **Set up a kiosk (assigned access)**, shown in the next screenshot to open the dialog for creating the kiosk.